Dreams, Discernment, and Spiritual Warfare: Understanding Dreams as a Christian

 “Remember not the former things, nor consider the things of old.”

-Fast and pray regularly to build spiritual immunity
+- Fast and pray regularly to build spiritual strength

-Join a bible believing church and seek deliverance
+- Remain connected to a Bible believing church and seek deliverance when needed

 A Call to Maturity and Authority